 Evelyn, who has been trying to coax Jackie back into the real-world, is willing to indulge Jackie's disfigured fantasies to a degree, if only as a means to connect with an otherwise unreachable patient.
-Medical student Ruth is initially less indulgent, insisting that Jackie be compelled to confront the harsh realities around her and agree to leave with them.
+Medical student Ruth is initially less indulgent, insisting that Jackie take responsibility to confront the harsh realities around her and agree to leave with them.

 Jackie's procrastination ultimately threatens the survival of all three women, as the rampaging mob closes in

 Jackie's procrastination and her repeated attempts to rebuff Evelyn's and Ruth's concerns ultimately threatens the survival of all three women, as the baying, rampaging mob closes in on the neighbourhood.
 But the persistence of Ruth, Evelyn and the voice of Daniel do finally succeed in breaking through Jackie's denial, forcing her to once again accept her own worth and value of other's belief in her.